 Process leaders may ask workers “Who addresses your concerns or problems with processes?
 “Can you identify the root of a particular production problem?”, or, “Is there a part of your job that takes too much time or wastes time?”

-Alpha Software has compiled a Gemba Walk checklist mobile app you can download, customize and start using immediately.
+Alpha Software has compiled a Gemba Walk Checklist Solution you can download, customize, and use immediately.
 Manufacturers can use the template to collect and share insights via Excel files or integrate it with any system.
 Manufacturing executives can take photos, record notes, time and date stamp the walk, and interview team members.

 Quality plans increase a manufacturer's visibility for inefficient processes, assembly, and material issues.
 Organizations that implement predictive analytics and machine vision software reduce costs and increase efficiencies.
-No-code app builders such as Alpha TransForm empower factory shop floor workers to build solutions to automate operations such as quality inspections.
+Alpha Software solutions automate operations such as quality inspections and generate custom dashboards and reports.
 This quality control software and quality assurance software can help craft digital threads through your organization.